 What we do

-It is expected that the members will work on their own projects as well as projects that can be donated to other community groups or used to help fund the ongoing costs of running the shed.
+It is expected that the members will work on their own projects as well as projects that can be donated to other community groups or used to help fund the ongoing costs of running the Shed.

 Woodworking